NIKKHIL-B-LOSARWAR/COURSE--Career-Essentials-in-Business-Analysis-by-Microsoft-and-LinkedIn/README.md

 ## Course Overview:
-I have successfully completed the business analysis course with a score of 90% in the final exam, earning the certificate.
-The course comprised 12 modules covering various aspects of business analysis.
+I have successfully completed the business analysis course named as 'Career Essentials in Business Analysis by Microsoft and LinkedIn' with a score of 90% in the final examination to earn a professional certificate by by Microsoft and LinkedIn.
+The course comprised 12 modules covering various aspects of business analysis including Business Analysis, Project Managements, Requirements Gathering, Agile Methodologies, Microsoft 365, Business Process Management,and Data Science Introduction.

 ![scored 90](https://github.com/NIKKHIL-B-LOSARWAR/COURSE--Career-Essentials-in-Business-Analysis-by-Microsoft-and-LinkedIn/assets/156224014/b0cdce44-e95f-4549-a0c2-e8638cc9251d)